YidaiZhang/TensorNetworkAD2.jl/README.md

     <img src="/notes/image36.png" alt="alt text" width="400"/>
 </div>

-To compute Z defined by contracting a square lattice of $2^{N+1}$tensors, one repeats the above two steps (factor and recombine) N times until only a single tensor remains.
+To compute Z defined by contracting a square lattice, one repeats the above two steps (factor and recombine) N times until only a single tensor remains.
 Calling this final tensor $A_N$, the result Z of contracting the original network is equal to the following “double trace”of $A_N$:

 <div align="center">
     <img src="/notes/image37.png" alt="alt text" width="250"/>